 Here are reviews of other Macronesia scuba diving areas:

 - Best Madeira Islands Portugal Vacations Scuba Diving

-Seasons and Conditions – There is significant seasonal variance in temperature and rainfall.
+Seasons and Conditions – There is significant seasonal variation in temperature and rainfall.
 Average high air temperatures hit annual lows in February of 16.6 °C (61.9°F) and annual highs of 25.3 °C (77.5°F) in August.
 In February and March water temperature averages 16°C (60.8°F).
 The August average is 24°C (75.2°F).
 When the water is at its warmest divers will probably find a 5 mm wetsuit appropriate.
-At its coolest a 7 mm wet or semi-drysuit, or drysuit would be in order with hood and gloves.
+At its coolest, a 7 mm wet or semi-dry suit, or drysuit would be in order with hood and gloves.
 It rains quite a bit throughout the year with the wettest time from October to March.
 Many hurricanes get their start in this region, though are generally far from their peak of power exhibited when they reach the Caribbean.
 Visibility would rarely be less than 10 meters (35 feet) and sometimes as good as 60 meters (200 feet), especially on the offshore seamount dive sites.
 Check out the videos for an idea.
 Some sites can also have strong currents.
-From June to October the mobula and manta rays and whale sharks are much more likely to be sighted.
-Whales and dolphins can be seen year round with a greater possibility in March and April.
-There are well established dive shops on all the islands that can handle dive courses, equipment rental and guided dive tours including charters to the sea mounts and more distant sites.
+From June to October, the mobula and manta rays and whale sharks are much more likely to be sighted.
+Whales and dolphins can be seen year-round with a greater possibility in March and April.
+There are well-established dive shops on all the islands that can handle dive courses, equipment rental and guided dive tours including charters to the seamounts and more distant sites.

 A Sampling of the Best Scuba Diving Sites of the Azores